qablet-academy/intro/docs/index.md

  - For the common elements, start with [Dataset](dataset.md)
  - For the model specific details see the **MODELS** section.
  - For viewing various stats see the **STATS** section.

+## Contracts API

+For the specification language to define financial contracts see [qablet-contracts](https://qablet.github.io/qablet-contracts/) documentation.